 While we’re all familiar with sugar in baking, it’s also common to some of the world’s most popular meat dishes.
 Think succulent Karoo lamb with stewed Cape peaches or an authentic Durban curry with a spoonful of mango chutney.
-Asian cuisine hinges on a fiery heat counter-balanced with a sugary tempering, while sweet and sticky pomegranate molasses adds a fruity depth to many Middle Eastern salads and roast meats.
-The pairing of sweet and savoury is a literal mouth party.
+Asian cuisine hinges on a fiery heat counter-balanced with a sugary tempering, while pomegranate molasses adds a tart depth to many Middle Eastern salads and roast meats.

 Today we’re going Mexican.
 The flavours are bold and gutsy.
 The most important consideration when combining savoury and sweet is the subtle balance of flavours.
 This Mexican casserole has it covered.
 Here’s what you can except:

 - Earthy spices – coriander, cumin and paprika

 - Heat – chipotle paste, red chilli flakes and fresh chillies for heat seekers

 - 80% chocolate – adding dark, smouldering cocoa notes

 - Natura Sugars muscovado sugar – our all-important ‘sweet balance’

 My latest discovery is this range of Natura Sugars .
-I’m hugely impressed by both the treacly flavour and sandy texture of these unbleached sugars.
+I love the treacly flavour and sandy texture of these unbleached sugars.
 Over the past several weeks I’ve baked trays of cookies, confectionery and cakes using Natura’s Sugars and I cannot wait to share a couple of them with you – like this chocolate chunk banana bread with peanut butter frosting.

 Mexican chipotle chicken casserole